phillip-corning-edb/pcorning-av/README.md

 After `./run` is executed it will be setup for BDR development and fully functional for BDR `make installcheck` tests.

 **Before executing the `run` script:**
-- The `~/.ssh/id_ed25519` GITHUB SSH key must be present in your user's home directory
+- The `~/.ssh/id_ed25519` github ssh key must be present in your user's home directory
 - The `TPA_2Q_SUBSCRIPTION_TOKEN` must be set in your user's environment
 - Edit the variables at the top of `hooks/post-deploy.yml`:
     - Set `user_info.name` and `user_info.email` for your GIT user